hansreier/techreier/eDrops/src/main/resources/static/markdown/about/databases.md

 MariaDB is selected as database to use in production.
 Mariadb is built on MySQL, but seems a better option today due to licencing and other issues.
 PostgreSQL could be another option, but MariaDB has a smaller footprint, is simpler and best suited for web applications.
+TODO: Temporarily H2 and the h2-prod profile is used in production.

+### Profiles

-Spring boot profiles:
+Spring boot MariaDB profiles:
-- local-mariadb - connect locally using mariadb installed on development PC
+- local-mariadb: Mariadb in local disk.
 - mariadb-dockerized - connect dockerized mariadb (locally or from docker)
 - docker-mariadb - connect from local docker image to local mariadb
 - global-mariadb - connect globally to dockerized mariadb

+All these profile uses Flyway for table generation, else JPA/Hibernate for other DB operations.

+### Installing MariaDB locally

 I installed MariaDB locally on PC, and it was almost as easy to set up as H2.
 It was very easy to connect using the Database connect possibilities in Intellij.